flutter/flutter-intellij/getting_started.md

 ### Supported IDEs

-The Flutter Plugin can be installed on following IntelliJ-based products:
+The Flutter plugin can be installed on following IntelliJ-based products:

 * IntelliJ 2016.2+ ([Ultimate or Community](https://www.jetbrains.com/idea/download/))